 You do not need to turn off the mainframe to install or remove the plug-in modules.

-If you wish to use the Agilent 83487A in an Agilent 54750A digitizing oscilloscope, a firmware upgrade must first be installed.
-Order the Agilent 83480K communications firmware kit and follow the installation instructions.
+If you wish to use the Agilent 83486A optical plug-in module in an Agilent 54750A digitizing oscilloscope, a firmware upgrade must first be installed.
+Order the Agilent 83480K communications firmware kit and follow the installation instructions